 Hobbies don’t have to be expensive

 - Most people think that hobbies cost a lot of money.
 Don’t get me wrong – they can be expensive.
 Sailing requires you to take lessons and either buy or hire a boat.
-But it’s a common misconception that you need to spend loads to enjoy a hobby.
+But it’s a common misconception that you need to spend loads to play now and enjoy a hobby.

 - DJing is a hobby that most people think is very expensive, requiring complicated software.
 But the good news is that most of this software can be either free or for a fraction of the price that the professionals pay – just Google ‘free VST plugins’ and you’ll see what I mean!
 All it takes is that little bit of research to find cheap alternatives for whichever hobby you choose.
 If you’ve chosen a hobby that you truly love, researching ‘free VST plugins’ won’t even feel like work.